 Rushing the passer and helping Vince Wilfork along the defensive line are necessary.
 Also, the futures of Logan Mankins, Stephen Neal and Matt Light are questionable right now; whether any or all of them return to the team is up in the air.
 The team will need replacements immediately, and if they do return it can’t hurt to groom them because they are closer to the end of their careers than the beginning.

 Who will the team consider to grab with one of their three top picks?

 Ryan Kerrigan, DE/OLB, Purdue

 His stats prove that he can get to the quarterback.
-He has an array of moves and can come at the quarterback from many different angles, something the Patriots defense in the years of the Super Bowl champion teams did very well.
+He does that through a number of different styles of moves along the line and gets at the quarterback from many different angles, something the Patriots defense in the years of the Super Bowl champion teams did very well.

 Brandon Harris, CB, University of Miami

 When Leigh Bodden went down with an injury in the preseason, many youngsters were thrust into the position, possibly too soon.
 The position had some guys who did well, but overall the group wasn’t good or deep enough.

 Bodden should be coming back, but that would give another youngster—hopefully—the proper time to develop.

 Harris is rated as one of the top corners and could be available.
 In 39 games with the Hurricanes, he started 32 times.
 Two years ago as a sophomore he was named First-Team ACC and Second-Team All-American.